OpenRiskNet/home/openshift/django_keycloak_example.md

 USER jboss'
 ```
-We will also be needing a Postgresql database:
+This might take a little while to build.
+In the meantime, we will also be needing a Postgresql database:
 ```
 $ oc new-app -e POSTGRESQL_ADMIN_PASSWORD=foo \
              -e POSTGRESQL_USER=keycloak \